anusha-awan/pearls-aqi-predictor/PROJECT_REPORT.md

 `401 – Invalid API Key`

-After checking the API configuration and key, the API started returning:
+After checking the API configuration and correcting the key setup, the API started returning:

 `200 – Successful response`

-The returned JSON was then checked to make sure the required pollutant values were available.
+The returned JSON was then checked to confirm that the required pollutant values were available.

 ---